PyMVPA/PyMVPA/doc/source/devguide.rst

   if any), not necessarily *eval*\uable.

 .. note::
-   Classes derived from :class:`~mvpa.base.state.ClassWithCollections` and using `params` and `ca` collections for their need of parametrization (e.g. :class:`~mvpa.clfs.base.Classifier`) would obtain an acceptable definitions of `__repr__` and `__str__` automagically.
+   Classes derived from :class:`~mvpa2.base.state.ClassWithCollections` and using `params` and `ca` collections for their need of parametrization (e.g. :class:`~mvpa2.clfs.base.Classifier`) would obtain an acceptable definitions of `__repr__` and `__str__` automagically.